 Fundación Horizontes de Libertad

-This profile was prepared when José David Toro was elected to the Ashoka Fellowship in 2001.
+This description of José David Toro's work was prepared when José David Toro was elected to the Ashoka Fellowship in 2001.

 In order to break the cycle of violence, incarceration, continued violence, and recidivism in Colombia, José David Toro is creating "Peace Laboratories" in prisons that prepare inmates for life outside, coupled with businesses that provide work opportunities and crucial, positive contact with society.

 During seven years as a prisoner, José David Toro worked with other prisoners to investigate and determine what prisoners need most to transition to life outside jail.
 Building on the efforts he started while still an inmate, José David, who was released for good behavior in 2000, has created a two-part response to the problems prisoners face in violent prisons as well as in the outside communities where released prisoners typically fail to integrate into society.
 "Peace Laboratories" provide socialization and skills training, which are sorely missing in Colombian prisons.
 On top of this, businesses in which inmates and former prisoners can contribute meaningfullystarting with a delivery company, since mail and package delivery is a service that inmates take very seriouslyengage them in productive activity, create incentives for good behavior, allow contact with society outside the penitentiary, and build foundations for professional growth when the prisoner is released.
 Prisoner-led businesses such as delivery services also deliver a message to the world outside the prison: that current and former prisoners can be responsible and productive members of society.
 This reinforces the activities of agencies and organizations that would conduct socialization, job training, and work-release employment activities if they did not fear for their safety working with prisoners, and for the success of their endeavors.
 It also amplifies the opportunities for former prisoners, which in turn creates greater incentives for good behavior to attain early release.